philiagus/parser/README.md

 ## What if something is missing?

 Fear not!
 All parsers implement `Philiagus\Parser\Contract\Parser`, so you can easily write your own to fit your specific need.
 Check out `Philiagus\Parser\Base\Parser` for a base class you can easily extend.

 Some hints:
-- If your parser validates a type (example: a parser the reads an XML, so non-strings are a no go), the `Philiagus\Parser\Base\OverwritableTypeErrorMessage`-Trait might help
+- If your parser validates a type (example: a parser the reads an XML, so non-strings are a no-go), the `Philiagus\Parser\Base\OverwritableTypeErrorMessage`-Trait might help
 - The `Philiagus\Parser\Base\Parser` already implements basic things such as chaining using `->then($parser)` among other things, so you don't have to worry about that
 - If you need more control over the behaviour of the parser or just don't like the `ResultBuilder`, you only need to implement the `Philiagus\Parser\Contract\Parser`-Interface to be interoperable with other parsers.
 Just be aware that you MUST
   - create a `ParserBegin` subject when you enter the parser, wrapping the provided subject into another subject to ensure that the value chain is upheld